SainteCelery/Handbrake-Automator-Action/Readme.md

 # Summary

-A Automator action that encodes video media files.
+An Automator action that encodes video media files.
 The idea is to provide a simplified UI to Handbrake for use in Automator.
 Handbrake itself can be used for anything more complex.

 # Build requiremnts